roadsnail/Pi-ve/README.md

 ![Pi-ve V1 30 Node-RED Dashboard](https://user-images.githubusercontent.com/24318993/116281895-1253c900-a782-11eb-9ccd-9a1f381c17d9.png)
 *Example Pi-ve Dashboard screenshot showing Pi-ve 'online', room temperature 19.93 deg C, thermostat setting 21 deg.
 Heating has been boosted with 29:33 minutes remaining.
 Looking at the HW Time Slots for the current time (17:41) HW is programmed to 'Off', however 'Override' is active forcing HW On (indicated by the green 'State' LED).
 Both the CH and HW 'Demand' icons are active (not greyed out)*

-* 'Manual' or 'Timer' Setting modes for heating and water.
+* 'Manual' or 'Timer' modes for heating and water.

 * Heating and Water Off/On switching.

-* Timed On/Off periods for 7 days and up to 8 programmable periods per day (Time Slots) are available for boiler control of heating and hot water.
+* Timed On/Off periods for 7 days and up to 8 programmable 'On' periods per day (Time Slots) are available for boiler control of heating and hot water.

 * An 'Override Timer' function is available allowing the current state of CH or HW to be changed for the duration of a time slot (either off to on OR on to off).